 A map is a flat model of all or part of Earth’s surface drawn to a specific scale.
-A map is a model of the real world.
-The better maps communicate information, the more effective they are as a model.
+The better maps communicate information, the more effective they are as a real-world model.

 Topographic maps show elevation of landforms above sea level.
 Bathymetric maps show depths of landforms below sea level.
-Topographic elevations and the bathymetric depths are often shown with contour lines.
-A contour line is a line on a map representing a corresponding imaginary line on the surface of the land or bottom of the sea that has the same elevation or depth along its entire length.
+Topographic elevations and bathymetric depths are often shown on maps with contour lines.
+A contour line represents a corresponding imaginary line on the surface of the land or bottom of the ocean that has the same elevation or depth along its entire length.